 • Shoulder impingement syndrome ( early stage ) (with exercise )

 • Smoking cessation ( up to 3 months )

 • Stroke rehabilitation

 • Temporomandibular pain

 Heat therapy by the burning of the Chinese Herb Ai Hao (Artemisia Vulgaris) to warm the patient long-term from the inside.

-Creating a vacuum in a cup to lift the skin in order to massage the muscle deeply and remove any tension or discomfort (small pictures).
+Creating a vacuum in a cup to lift the skin in order to massage the muscle deeply.

-In addition to the above acupuncture may also include the use the insertion of needles at certain acupuncture points on various parts of the body to health complaints.
-Acupuncture needles are hair-fine and unlike syringes there is no cutting edge or hollow shaft.
+In addition to the above, acupuncture may also include the use of insertion of needles at certain acupuncture points on various parts of the body to health complaints.
+Acupuncture needles are hair-fine and unlike syringes, there is no cutting edge or hollow shaft.
 The main sensation experienced is usually numbness, heaviness, warmth or tingling.
 Many patients find acupuncture treatments very soothing and fall asleep.